 No. We prefer to play these games and write about them.
 Also, we are deliberately neutral.
 We don’t sell consulting services and we don’t compete with escape room companies.
 We are Switzerland.

 Can I buy a room design OR puzzle design OR franchise from you?

 No. We aren’t selling anyone anything.
 If you want to support us, please click a link to Amazon out from one of our posts.
 If you make a purchase that way, we receive a tiny percentage of the sale.
 We really appreciate it as running this site is an expensive hobby.

 Can I hire you as a consultant?

-No. We firmly believe that it’s unethical to both review games and sell consulting services.
+No. We firmly believe that it’s unethical to both review games and sell consulting services to the companies that we critique.
 We’re happy to set up a brief call if we can help answer a specific question.
 If you want to have a longer discussion, feel free to take us out for dinner, but it won’t score you any points in your review, and we still won’t design your games for you.

 Choosing Rooms to Review